Rate-cost tradeoffs in control: Introduction

-Given a joint distribution of random vectors $F^t$ and $G^t$, the directed mutual information is defined as \cite{massey1990causality}
+Given a joint distribution of random vectors $U^t$ and $Y^t$, the directed mutual information is defined as \cite{massey1990causality}

-\detail{ Directed mutual information can also be written as \cite{kim2008coding}, } Directed mutual information, which captures the information due to causal dependence of $G^t$ on $F^t$, and which is less than or equal to the full mutual information $I(F^t; G^t)$, has proven useful in communication problems where causality and feedback play a role.
-Given a joint distribution $P_{F^t G^t}$, it is enlightening to consider \emph{causally conditional} probability kernel \cite{kramer1998PhD}
+Directed mutual information, which captures the information due to causal dependence of $U^t$ on $Y^t$, and which is less than or equal to the full mutual information $I(Y^t; U^t)$, has proven useful in communication problems where causality and feedback play a role.
+Given a joint distribution $P_{Y^t U^t}$, it is enlightening to consider \emph{causally conditional} probability kernel \cite{kramer1998PhD} Note that $P_{Y^t U^t} = P_{Y^t \| \mathcal D U^{t}} P_{U^t \| Y^t}$.
+In \figref{fig:system}, the system dynamics \eqref{eq:system1}, \eqref{eq:system2} fixes the kernels $P_{Y^t \| \mathcal D U^{t}}$, $t = 1, 2, \ldots$, while the causal channels $P_{U^t \| Y^t}$ comprise the encoder, the channel and the controller.